microsoftgraph/msgraph-sdk-powershell/src/Users.Actions/Users.Actions/docs/v1.0/Invoke-MgCreateOrGetUserOnlineMeeting.md

 ### -ChatInfo
 chatInfo
-To construct, see NOTES section for CHATINFO properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for CHATINFO properties and create a hash table.

 ```yaml
 Type: Microsoft.Graph.PowerShell.Models.IMicrosoftGraphChatInfo